 More than the academic skills, character development is also a vital part of Kumon.
 Because worksheets are done every day, a student will develop good study habits and time management skills.
 Learning how to prioritize and manage one’s own time can be directly applied to schoolwork, amidst the various subjects and extracurricular activities he experiences.
 A student’s confidence will also develop as he gains success and achievement through the habit of learning advanced topics and tackling challenging situations on his own.

 Today, more than 71,000 students in more than 200 Kumon Centers are reaping the benefits of strong academic performance and character development.
 But it does not end there.
-The Kumon Method will continue to grow and thrive as it continues to be shared to as many children as possible in order to pursue the potential of each individual child.
+The Kumon Method will continue to grow and thrive as it continues to be shared with as many children as possible in order to pursue the potential of each individual child.

 To know more about the Kumon, connect with the Center nearest you by filling out the form in this link: https://ph.kumonglobal.com/contact-us/enrollment-enquiry/